| Title: | Simple Multi-Threaded Task Queuing |

 ready-to-return task the results are read from the R process and returned

-object.
+to the Task object.
 The task status is updated, and then unassigned

-.
+from the Worker.
 This method is intended to be called by a WorkerPool

-or a Queue
+or a Queue.

 Worker$try_finish(timeout = 0)

-Length of time to wait when process is polled (default = 0)
+timeoutLength of time to wait when process is polled (default = 0)

-, depending on whether the
+Invisibly returns TRUE or FALSE, depending on whether the

 attempt was successful.